videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 - Latency refers to the time it takes for data to transfer from one machine to another.
 - If the meeting is hosted in `Ohio` region, and users are joining from `Singapore` region, this can result in a  long delay for data to transfer between mackines.
 Therefore, it is advisable to choose a server based on your user base.
-- In VideoSDK you can set the server during the creation of a Meeting/Room.
+- With VideoSDK, you can specify the server during the creation of a Meeting/Room.

 ### `3.
 CPU Usage`